Nike Blazer Sneakers

 - High-Top – Nike Blazer sneakers in high-top profile displays a structure that goes higher than the ankle which gives additional ankle protection.

-The following is the high-top sneaker that the Nike Blazer Sneakers Collection offers:
+The following is the high-top sneaker that the Nike Blazer shoes Collection offers:

 Nike Blazer Hi SP, Nike Blazer High Suede, Nike Blazer High VNTG